Insights

 A multi-round layoff is what happens when an employer announces one cut, then another, then sometimes another, all within a few months and usually under the same program label.
 The November announcement, the January announcement, the March announcement: each is presented as a discrete event, but the underlying program is one continuous reduction.
 The legal posture of round 2 is not the same as round 1, and round 3 changes the picture again.
 Federal WARN aggregation, OWBPA decisional units, ERISA plan rights, and the severance multiplier itself all shift across the timeline.

 The legal mechanics fire on substantive employment loss, not the corporate label.
 Whether your employer calls it a layoff, a RIF, a restructuring, an efficiency program, or a strategic realignment, the federal statutes treat the events identically.
-WARN attaches when the cuts cross a numeric threshold (29 U.S.C. § 2102, Cornell LII, verified May 2026).
-OWBPA attaches when an employer offers two or more employees aged 40 or over a release of ADEA claims (29 U.S.C. § 626(f), Cornell LII, verified May 2026).
-ERISA attaches when severance is paid out under a structured program (29 U.S.C. § 1002(1), Cornell LII, verified May 2026).
+WARN attaches when the cuts cross a numeric threshold.[1]
+OWBPA attaches when an employer offers two or more employees aged 40 or over a release of ADEA claims.[2]
+ERISA attaches when severance is paid out under a structured program.[3]
 The label on the press release does not change any of these triggers.

 What does change across rounds is the cumulative count, the cumulative decisional unit, and the negotiation anchor.

-The DOL's implementing regulations at 20 CFR § 639.5 put the burden of the separate-and-distinct-causes rebuttal on the employer (verified May 2026).
+The DOL's implementing regulations at 20 CFR § 639.5 put the burden of the separate-and-distinct-causes rebuttal on the employer.[4]
 Continuing-program documentation cuts against the defense: a single board approval for the program, a single executive sponsor, a single program label across rounds, a single severance-schedule template, and a single budget allocation all support aggregation.
 Genuinely independent causes (a plant fire in one location, a separate divestiture in another) support the rebuttal.

 For a full walkthrough of the 90-day rule, the rolling-window mechanics, and the documentary signals that establish a continuing program, see WARN's 90-day rolling window: when round 3 triggers back-pay for rounds 1 and 2.

-State mini-WARN aggregation layers on top of the federal rule
+How does state mini-WARN layer on top of the federal rule?

 Several states have their own aggregation provisions that operate alongside § 2102(d).
 California's mini-WARN at Cal.
 Lab.
 Code § 1400 uses a 30-day mass-layoff trigger; Washington's RCW 50.110 uses a similar 30-day window.
 New York, Maryland, Tennessee, Illinois, New Jersey, and others use 90-day windows that mirror the federal rule but with different state-specific thresholds and different causation standards.
 The state rule applies in addition to the federal rule, not instead of it.
 A round that escapes federal aggregation may still trigger state mini-WARN aggregation, and the state-law remedies are sometimes more generous than the federal back-pay-and-benefits remedy.